Looking for the best life insurance company in Canada? You might be overwhelmed with all the different options.

 - Helpful customer service

-- No whole life insurance
+- No whole or universal life insurance

 Insurance Types: Term life insurance, whole life insurance, disability insurance, and children’s insurance